-Here we assume that the user has chosen a given Martian sol or L_s on which to start the mesoscale simulation.
+Here we assume that the user has chosen a given Martian sol or $L_s$ on which to start the mesoscale simulation.
 As already mentionned in section 4.1.2, the file \$MMM/SIMU/calendar reproduced in appendix can help with this choice (i.e. $sol \rightarrow L_s \rightarrow mesoscale$ date and vice-versa).
 In addition, the user has to check in the calendar file which sol is before the one wanted for simulation start and has 99 in the first column: such sols are the ones for which an initial starting file for the GCM is available.
-Then the number of GCM simulated days nday in \$MESO/LMDZ.MARS/myGCM/run.def must be set accordingly: suppose you want to start a mesoscale simulation at sol 9 during 4 sols, then according to the calendar file, sol 8 is the closest file before sol 9 to be in the database, so nday must be at least 5.
-For optimal forcing at the boundaries, we advise you to write the meteorological fields to the diagfi.nc file at least each two hours, or ideally each hour 6 , i.e. ecritphy is respectively 80 or 40 in \$MESO/LMDZ.MARS/myGCM/run.def.
+Then the number of GCM simulated days nday in MESO/LMDZ.MARS/myGCM/run.def must be set accordingly: suppose you want to start a mesoscale simulation at sol 9 during 4 sols, then according to the calendar file, sol 8 is the closest file before sol 9 to be in the database, so nday must be at least 5.
+For optimal forcing at the boundaries, we advise you to write the meteorological fields to the diagfi.nc file at least each two hours, or ideally each hour, i.e. ecritphy is respectively 80 or 40 in MESO/LMDZ.MARS/myGCM/run.def.
 Eventually the GCM run can be launched using the following commands and should produce a netCDF data file named diagfi.nc:

 '''

 cd $MESO/LMDZ.MARS/myGCM

-[edit run.def, in particular to modify nday]

 ./launch_gcm ## answer: your desired starting sol for the simulations

 '''

-Once the GCM simulations are finished, programs in the PREP_MARS directory allow the user to convert the data from the NETCDF diagfi.nc file into separated binary datafiles 7 for each date contained in diagfi.nc and formatted for the preprocessing programs at step 2.
-These programs can be executed by the following commands; if everything went well with the conversion, the directory \$MESO/TMPDIR/WPSFEED should contain files named LMD:.
+Once the GCM simulations are finished, programs in the PREP\MARS directory allow the user to convert the data from the NETCDF diagfi.nc file into separated binary datafiles for each date contained in diagfi.nc, which follows the formatting needed by the preprocessing programs at step 2.
+These programs can be executed by the following commands; if everything went well with the conversion, the directory \$MESO/TMPDIR/WPSFEED should contain files named LMD:\.

 '''

-cd $MMM/your_install_dir/PREP_MARS
+cd $MMM/your_install_dir/PREP\MARS

 echo 1 | ./create_readmeteo.exe # drop the "echo 1 |" if you want control

 ./readmeteo.exe < readmeteo.def

 '''